jhajagos/CommonDataModelMapper/omop_cdm/Readme.md

 ### source_care_site.csv

+This file holds information about the care site of an encounter.
+It is used to reference the encounter.

 * k_care_site -- hashed key representing an organization
 * s_care_site_name -- name of the care site

 ### source_encounter.csv

+This file holds information about the encounter.

 * s_encounter_id -- Source identifier for encounter
 * s_person_id -- Source identifier for patient or person